Understanding and Improving Hyperbolic Deep Reinforcement Learning: Limitations and Conclusion

 \subsubsection{Acknowledgments}

 This work has been funded in parts by the Vienna Science and Technology Fund (WWTF) [10.47379/ICT20058].
 We acknowledge EuroHPC JU for awarding the project ID EHPC-DEV-2025D08-024 access to the Luxembourg national supercomputer, MeluXina, and the Spanish supercomputer, MareNostrum.
 The authors gratefully acknowledge the LuxProvide and Barcelona Supercomputing Center for their expert support.
 Without Nikolaus Süß' tireless work maintaining our research group's computing infrastructure, this work would not have been possible.
 We are deeply grateful.
+Lastly, we want to thank the open source community, particularly the developers of PyTorch~\citep{Pytorch} and Matplotlib~\citep{matplotlib}.